jezzsantos/saastack/docs/design-principles/0070-persistence.md

 One or more "records" are read (as "read models") from various containers in the injected instance of the `IDataStore` implementation.

-This is an example overview of how both these persistence flows work, for the `BookingsApplication`:
+This is an example overview of how both these persistence flows work for the `BookingsApplication`:

 ![Persistence-Snapshotting-CQRS](../images/Persistence-Snapshotting-CQRS.png)